2019 K3 League Advanced: Teams

-Regular season

 League table

-The bottom two clubs were going to be relegated to the 2020 K4 League, but the original plan was cancelled after KFA decided that all K3 League clubs could choose for themselves whether to enter the K4 League.

 Relegation playoff

-The promotion-relegation playoff was contested between winners of Basic league playoff and 10th-placed team of Advanced league, but the match became meaningless after every K3 League club got an option to participate in the K4 League.
+The promotion-relegation playoff was contested between winners of Basic league playoff and 10th-placed team of Advanced league, but the match became meaningless after Korea Football Association decided to examine every K3 League club for qualification for newly-founded K3 League or K4 League.

 Championship playoffs

 When the first round and semi-final matches were finished as draws, their winners were decided on the regular season rankings without extra time and the penalty shoot-out.